quickapps/docs/en/developers/fields-api.md

 ]

 // value:
-OMG!
-Look at this lol Fuuuu
+"OMG!
+Look at this lol Fuuuu"
 ```

 In our example when rendering an entity with `AlbumField` attached to it,